Blog Img

 There’s a term for this - gendered ageism.
 It’s where gender discrimination and ageism come together to create an imperfect storm for women.
 As women get older they’re viewed as less competent and intelligent than their male counterparts.
 This is particularly applicable if they’ve taken a career break to raise children.

-Research found that “if ageism is undoubtedly problematic for older workers’ identify processes, ageism and gender-stereotypes represent a double risk for women over 50 in the workplace.”
-There’s an assumption that older women aren’t worthy of a promotion, aren’t capable of doing their job and that they’re coasting their way to retirement.
+Research found that “if ageism is undoubtedly problematic for older workers’ identify processes, ageism, and gender stereotypes represent a double risk for women over 50 in the workplace.”
+There’s an assumption that older women aren’t worthy of a promotion, aren’t capable of doing their job, and they’re coasting their way to retirement.
 This is a huge challenge for leaders, as ultimately a culture change is needed and that’s not an easy thing to do.

 Societal beliefs

 I’ve already mentioned the rise of “traditional” beliefs spurred on by the pandemic.
-Women taking on more traditional caring roles, vocal high-profile individuals like Andrew Tate and Donald Trump with an anti-feminist agenda, the introduction of laws directly impacting women’s rights and a rise in online violent misogyny has undoubtedly impacted societal beliefs.
+Women taking on more traditional caring roles, vocal high-profile individuals like Andrew Tate and Donald Trump with an anti-feminist agenda, the introduction of laws directly impacting women’s rights, and a rise in online violent misogyny have undoubtedly impacted societal beliefs.

 In 2020, a study showed that even though typically it’s the younger generations that have more progressive views, half of the young men surveyed felt that feminism has gone “too far”.